Neutis/neutis-docs/docs/examples/external-interrupt.md

 ```

-This will return 1.
+It returns 1.
 Now you can press the `EXT_INT` button and
 run the previous command one more time and see that pin gets low.

 Once you learned how to change PL10 pin value, let's make use of it
-and write small bash script to control user LED.
+and write a small bash script to control user LED.

-Copy the contents of the following program, save it on your Neutis
+Copy the contents of the following program, save it on Neutis
 and make the file executable.
 Run it and notice what's happening when
 you press the button.